rackerlabs/technical-blog/_posts/2017-02-28-osa-inventory-happenings.md

 # Background

-The OpenStaack-Ansible project was first introduced with the Icehouse release of Openstack.
+The OpenStack-Ansible project (also known as OSA) was first introduced with the Icehouse release of OpenStack.
 It included an Ansible dynamic inventory script, ``playbooks/inventory/dynamic_inventory.py``.
 This script takes information from the OSA configuration files and produces host information for generating LXC containers, which in turn host the OpenStack services.

 We also included some scripts to manage the generated inventory file, so that maintenance tasks like removing a host could be done more easily.